fabrice404/fabrice404/README.md

 ### Hi there 👋

+Welcome to my GitHub profile!
+I'm Fabrice and I like to build things with computers!
+I'm from France 🇫🇷, living in Ireland 🇮🇪 and currently working at Shutterstock.

 <!--
 **fabrice404/fabrice404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.